Jutta von Sponheim

+Countess Jutta von Sponheim, also called Blessed Jutta of Disibodenberg (22 December 1091 – 1136) was an anchoress and teacher at the monastery of Disbodenberg who helped raise Hildegard von Bingen.

-Countess Jutta von Sponheim (22 December 1091 – 1136) was the youngest of four noblewomen who were born into affluent surroundings in what is currently the Rhineland-Palatinate.
-She was the daughter of Count Stephen of Spanheim.
+Jutta was the youngest of four daughters of Count Stephen of Sponheim, born into affluent surroundings in what is currently the Rhineland-Palatinate.
+Jutta was also related to Marchioness Richardis von Stade, the mother of Hartwig, Archbishop of Bremen and of Richardis, who was intimate friends with Hildegard.

+In the year 1104, when Jutta had just turned 12, she suffered a serious illness and promised her life to God if she recovered.
+However, her status as the daughter of a prominent household meant that she was expected to marry.
+Around 1106, she was able to appeal directly to Archbishop Ruthard of Mainz, who granted her nunhood and the protection of the church in return for her religious vows.

-Jutta, instead of entering the convent at an early age, became an "anchoress," a symbolic "anchor" for the world to God, and thus she closed herself for life in a one-room shelter, with only a small window through which food was passed in, and refuse taken out.
-This hut was next to the Benedictine monastery on Disibodenberg, where she was abbess.
-She tutored several female pupils from wealthy families and they lived with her in her hermitage.
-She taught and raised them all, but most notably the child Hildegard of Bingen.
+It is unclear where Jutta lived during the first years of her religious life, but she was described has having a "pious wanderlust."
+She was convinced instead to become a symbolic "anchor" for the world to God as part of an established monastery, and had a one-room shelter built for herself next to the Benedictine monastery at Disibodenberg, where she became abbess.
+When she was symbolically sealed into her role as anchoress on November 1st (All Saints' Day), 1112, Hildegard joined her.
+In her position at Disibodenberg she tutored several female pupils from wealthy families and many lived with her in her hermitage, but her most notable pupil was Hildegard, who was just six years her junior.

-On the Day of All Saints, 1 November 1112, Hildegard was given over as an oblate into the care of Jutta of Sponheim, who was only six years Hildegard’s elder.
-Jutta was also related to Marchioness Richardis of Stade, the mother of Hartwig, Archbishop of Bremen and of Richardis, who was intimate friends with Hildegard.

 Jutta taught Hildegard to write; to read the collection of psalms used in the liturgy; and to chant the Opus Dei (‘work of God’), the weekly sequential recitation of the Canonical hours.
 She probably also taught Hildegard to play the zither-like string instrument called the psaltery.

 Jutta was a severe practitioner of asceticism, including penitential self-flagellation.
 She wore a chain under her clothes, prayed barefoot in the extreme cold of a German winter, and refused the allowed (and even encouraged) modifications to the Benedictine diet for those who were sick.

-As an adult, Hildegard would teach moderation.
-Hildegard succeeded Jutta upon her death in 1136.
-Hildegard's other well-known teacher is the monk Volmar.